Who is eligible to apply for a grant?

 Yes.
 Throughout the year, we provide donors a summary of proposals so they can learn about projects and programs across the nonprofit sector and fund requests that align with their philanthropic interests.
 We also look for ways to leverage philanthropic dollars for maximum impact.

 The Cape Cod Foundation’s staff initially screens applications for eligibility and completeness.
-Grant Committees, comprised of knowledgeable community members, then evaluate eligible applications and forward grant recommendations to The Cape Cod Foundation’s Board of Directors for final approval.
+Grants are then evaluated by an appropriate committee, comprised of knowledgeable community members, Board Members, and Foundation staff.
+The Foundation seeks guidance from content experts, as necessary.
+All grant recommendations are reviewed by The Cape Cod Foundation’s Board of Directors for final approval.

 What are the criteria for grants?

 - Clear objectives that relate to the applicant’s organizational mission